OctopusDeploy/docs/docs/deploying-applications/variables/index.md

 ---

-As you promote your application through test, UAT, staging and production, there are going to be differences in database connection strings, application settings, web service URLs, and many other parameters.
+As you promote your application through test, UAT, staging and production, there are going to be differences in database connection strings, application settings, web service URLs,Â and many other parameters.

-To make it easy to support different environments without hard-coding these configuration values, you can define **variables** related to your project.
-These variables are used during your application deployment.
-For example, variables you define will be automatically substituted into [XML configuration files](/docs/home/deploying-applications/configuration-files.md), and [made available to your PowerShell scripts](/docs/home/deploying-applications/custom-scripts.md).
+To make it easy to support different environments without hard-coding these configuration values, you can define **variables** related to your project.Â These variables are used during your application deployment.
+For example, variables you define will be automatically substituted intoÂ [XML configuration files](/docs/home/deploying-applications/configuration-files.md), andÂ [made available to your PowerShell scripts](/docs/home/deploying-applications/custom-scripts.md).
 This allows you to create applications and deployment scripts that are agnostic of the target environment.

 Variables are essentially name/value pairs with optional scope rules applied.
 You can edit the variables using the **Variables** tab within a project.